Does the GXW series support RFC 3262?

 Note: Please turn off the "SIP Messages" option before exporting the logs, in case the users forget to turn it off, and encounter other issues.

 How can I capture/sniff packets on a Network Group?

-Make sure that you connect a thumb drive to the USB port of the GWN7610.
+- Make sure that you connect a USB drive to the USB port of the GWN AP.

 How can I check my GXP2200 internal storage and memory usage?

 On GXP2200, go to Settings->Applications->Manage applications.
 Click on the tabs "Downloaded", "All", "Storage Space" and "Running" to check internal storage and memory usage information.
 Also, users could go to Settings->Storage to check internal storage status.